 - Mix cheeses together until well blended.

-- Add all remaining ingredients and mix well.
+- Add all remaining ingredients, using remaining rotel juice as needed to thin mixture, and mix well.

 - Cover and refrigerate for at least one hour.